mjl-/ttnmsgmap/README.md

 # ttnmsgmap

-ttnmsgmap shows gateways and messages from theThingsNetwork on a map.
+ttnmsgmap shows gateways and messages from theThingsNetwork (demo network) on a map.

 You can see this in action at: